 If you are suffering from sadness, guilt, shame, stress, or emptiness to the point where you are considering harming yourself, or others reach out to a trusted friend or a professional.
-Alternatively, you can call a helpline that will allow you to have a conversation with someone who is open and genuinely cares about your wellbeing.
+Alternatively, you can call a helpline that will allow you to have a conversation with someone who is open and genuinely cares about your well-being.
 These phone calls are always completely private and anonymous.

-You might have heard of this approach to happiness already, and for a good reason.
+You might have heard of this approach to happiness already and for a good reason.
 Finding things to be grateful for and expressing your thanks to God, nature, or the universe has been proven to create joy in people’s lives.
 Expressing gratitude and encouraging thankful thoughts or writing down the things you’re grateful for has consistently been found by professionals as the easiest way to increase your happiness.
-If you practice gratitude habitually, you can experience a long-term boost to the joy in your life.
+If you practice gratitude habitually, you can experience a long-term boost of joy in your life.

 Don’t Give Life Events, Accomplishments, Or Milestones Too Much Importance.

 Studies have also shown that humans radically overestimate the impact that life events will have on their happiness.
 Things like having the right job, romantic partner, or wealth have a much smaller impact than you might expect.
 Likewise, when negative things happen like losing a job or experiencing a breakup, we tend to assume that we’ll be sad forever—it’s not true.
-Avoid seeking happiness via setting goals surrounding life events, accomplishments, or milestones.
+Avoid seeking happiness by setting goals surrounding life events, accomplishments, or milestones.

 Live Authentically By Being Truthful With Yourself

 Many of us grow accustomed to problems.
-We have struggling relationships, jobs that beat us into the ground, stressed familial bonds, a never-ending to-do-list.
+We have struggling relationships, jobs that beat us into the ground, stressed familial bonds, and a never-ending to-do list.
 For many of us, there are important truths about ourselves and our existence that we have left buried deep in the back of our minds.
 It turns out that living dishonestly can really put a damper on our daily joy.
 Part of cultivating happiness is to dust off those inner truths and live according to them.